t4ub3/joplin_pdf_exporter/README.md

 Click the pdf icon on the toolbar to open the PDF Exporters side panel.
 Set the values as you like and click `Export PDF ...` button.

 ![Usage screenshot](/src/assets/pdf-exporter-usage.png)

+## disclaimer

+this plugin was created with heavy use of ai